Image by NanoStockk from iStock

 The first rule states that you must genuinely understand performance: what people do and why they do it.
 When you know why people do what they do and how it drives performance, you can define the minimum sufficient set of interventions with surgical accuracy.

-• Tracing performance back to behaviors and how they influence and combine to produce overall results.
+• Trace performance back to behaviors, understanding how these behaviors influence and combine to produce overall results.

-• Understanding the context of goals, resources, and constraints within which the current behaviors constitute rational strategies for people.
+• Comprehend the context of goals, resources, and constraints within which current behaviors are rational strategies for people.

-• Finding out how your organization’s elements (structure, scorecards, systems, incentives, and so on) shape these goals, resources, and constraints.
+• Discover how your organization’s elements—structure, scorecards, systems, and incentives—shape these goals, resources, and constraints.

-• Leveraging the People Foundation to connect people and enable them to learn what is happening in different parts of the organization.
+• Utilizing the Collaborative Networks to connect individuals and enable them to learn about activities in different parts of the organization.

 Rule 2: Reinforce Integrators